Resume for Carpenter

 3. Skills

-- The ability to master different woodworking techniques
+- Knowledge of different woodworking techniques

-- Ability to understand blueprints and design drawings
+- Ability to understand blueprints and the design plans

-- Expertise in measuring, cutting, and shaping wood materials
+- Expertise in measuring, cutting and shaping wood materials

-- Knowledge of safety procedures and regulations in carpentry
+- Understanding of safety procedures and regulations in carpentry

 4. Work Experience